Sunbeamstress/Blackbirds/docs/gods/gods.md

 ### The Walking God, The Road More Traveled, The Secret and Profane

-- **Appearance:** Appears either as a very tall, dark, old man with a massive beard and green hunter's cloak, or as a clutch of evergreen trees, capped with snow.
-His human form has ragged boots with no soles.
+- **Appearance:** Appears either as a very dark and misshapen old man, with a beardlike growth extruding from 'his' face, and a green cloak that melds seamlessly with his flesh - like the god is emulating a woodland traveler.
+Otherwise, he presents as a clutch of evergreen trees, capped with snow.
+His 'human' form has ragged boots with no soles.
 - **Origin:** Was spawned when Man laid the first highway.
 - **Powers:** Spatial distortion, finding food, impossibly good but short-lived stealth.